sindresorhus/got/readme.md

 - If the new property is set to `undefined`, it keeps the old one.
 - If both properties are an instances of `URLSearchParams`, a new URLSearchParams instance is created.
 The values are merged using [`urlSearchParams.append(key, value)`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/append).
 - If the parent property is an instance of `URL` and the new value is a `string` or `URL`, a new URL instance is created: [`new URL(new, parent)`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL#Syntax).
-- If the new property is a plain `Object`:
+- If the new property is a plain `object`:
-	- If the parent property is a plain `Object` too, both values are merged recursively into a new `Object`.
+	- If the parent property is a plain `object` too, both values are merged recursively into a new `object`.
 	- Otherwise, only the new value is deeply cloned.
 - If the new property is an `Array`, it overwrites the old one with a deep clone of the new property.
 - Otherwise, the new value is assigned to the key.

 #### got.defaults

-Type: `Object`
+Type: `object`

 The default Got options.